Hacking Xiphos

 Source code

-If you just want to take a look at the source code, download it from the Xiphos SourceForge page.
+If you just want to take a look at the source code, download it from the Xiphos GitHub page.

 There you will find the latest source for the latest official release.
-If you have time and want to contribute to the development, you should consider using SVN.
+If you have time and want to contribute to the development, you should consider using GitHub.

 One-stop retrieval of the Xiphos tree, for the current release:

-Get general information on SVN usage on your system with
+Get general information on git usage on your system with

-From this point on, whether if you use SVN or a tar file, there comes the widely known configure and make process
+From this point on, whether you use git or a tar file, we use "waf" to configure, build, and install:

 If you now want to install Xiphos, you may have to become root...